cj2-site/cj2_backend/README.md

 -The name of the project
-Names of the team members
+-Names of the team members
 -A description of the project
--The overall problem domain and how the project solves those problems Semantic versioning, beginning with version 1.0.0 and incremented as changes are made A list of any libraries, frameworks, or packages that your application requires in order to properly function -Instructions that the user may need to follow in order to get your application up and running on their own computer -Clearly defined API endpoints with sample responses Clearly defined database schemas
+-The overall problem domain and how the project solves those problems -Semantic versioning, beginning with version 1.0.0 and incremented as changes are made A list of any libraries, frameworks, or packages that your application requires in order to properly function -Instructions that the user may need to follow in order to get your application up and running on their own computer -Clearly defined API endpoints with sample responses -Clearly defined database schemas